MiDiTeS/IntroToRforLinguistics02/Module_3/01_Sentiment_Data_scraping.md

-# Saving each file as a Data Frame
+# Saving each file from a Data Frame

 The following script help us to save each file in our local disk.